IJSComplexMatter/cddm/doc/quickstart.rst

    >>> from cddm.core import norm_flags
    >>> norm_flags(compensated = False, subtracted = True, weighted = True)
-   5
+   6

+When calculation of the correlation function is performed with NORM_WEIGHTED norm, a full calculation is performed.
 This way it is possible to normalize the computed data with the :func:`.multitau.normalize` or :func:`.multitau.normalize_multi` functions in eight different ways.
 For standard (unbiased/ non-weighted) normalization do:

 * **baseline** : `norm = NORM_BASELINE` (`norm = 0`), supported methods: `'corr'` and `'fft'` here we remove the baseline error introduced by the non-zero background frame, which produces an offset in the correlation data.
 For this to work, you must provide the background data to the :func:`.multitau.normalize_multi` or :func:`.core.normalize`
 * **compensated** : `norm = NORM_COMPENSATED` (`norm = 1`), here we compensate the statistical error introduced at smaller delay times.
 Basically, we normalize the data as if we had calculated the cross-difference function instead of the cross-correlation.
 This requires one to calculate the delay-dependent squares of the intensities, which slows down the computation when `method = 'corr' or 'fft'`.